collapsed-stacks/firearms/questions/923/can-an-individual-sell-a-firearm-to-ffl-in-a-different-state.md

 - tagged: `legal`, `ffl`
 - score: 3

-<p>In the United States, an individual can only buy a firearm in his/her own state.
+In the United States, an individual can only buy a firearm in his/her own state.
 But what about reverse?
-Can I go to a different state and sell my firearm to a gun shop or someone else with an FFL?</p>
+Can I go to a different state and sell my firearm to a gun shop or someone else with an FFL?

 ## Answer 924